Model Evaluation & Validation

 Algorithm:

-- Partition data into equal folds:
+- Partition data into k equal folds (typically k=5 or k=10)

-- Average validation errors across all folds
+- Average validation errors across all k folds for final performance estimate

 Time Series Cross-Validation